WizBhoo/docker_sf3_to_sf5/README.md

 * Re-build containers / Re-run them / Work DONE ! / ENJOY !

 <blockquote>
 Note that you need to edit the makefile too if you want.
-Make project-init command has to refer to :</br>
+Make project-init command has to refer to :<br>
 docker exec -it -u 1000 php-fpm composer create-project symfony/framework-standard-edition:3.2.* symfony
 </blockquote>